mantczakaus/ont_amplicon/README.md

 ## To do :
 Add an image depicting the current flow of the pipeline
 Finish output section
-Update the help me section in the main.nf file
-Incorporate yml file with all default pipeline parameters

-Improve reporting errors when RATTLE fails to produce clusters and prevent pipeline from crashing, report in report that no clusters were generated.

 Add additional flags (basecalling model, contamination flag, % long reads)
 Force specification of COI database if COI gene specified

+Known bugs:
 Fix bug in reporting of contigs returning a blast hit vs total in html report.
 Incorporate basecalling model, analyst and facility in html report
 Incorporate cluster match fasta file in html report.
 Display colour for each flag in html report.
+Improve reporting errors when RATTLE fails to produce clusters and prevent pipeline from crashing, report in report that no clusters were generated.

 Prevent pipeline from proceeding if fast basecalling model is detected?
 Generate a QC report even if preprocessing is not run to capture the raw read counts?